STEP: Enhancing Video-LLMs' Compositional Reasoning by Spatio-Temporal Graph-guided Self-Training: Experiments

-1) For the \textbf{STEP} model, we employ the \textbf{STEP} framework to guide the backbone in autonomously generating reasoning-rich QRA training samples from three raw video datasets and fine-tuning it using the loss functions in Section \ref{sec:3.2} (see Appendix C for more details).
+1) For the \textbf{STEP} model, we employ the \textbf{STEP} framework to guide the backbone in autonomously generating reasoning-rich QRA training samples from raw video datasets and fine-tuning itself using the loss functions in Section \ref{sec:3.2}.
+The process is iterative to better leverage the model’s enhanced capabilities in each cycle, enabling progressive improvement in reasoning through repeated data generation and training, ultimately forming a self-enhancing closed-loop mechanism.
 2) The \textit{Instruct} model is trained on a manually annotated dataset derived from the same raw videos used by \textbf{STEP} and doubled in size.
-Since these traditional datasets only contain questions and answers, the training is conventional and does not involve rationale loss.
-3) The \textit{Distillation} model utilizes a stronger video model ChatGPT-4o to replace the self-training mechanism employed in \textbf{STEP} and use the same raw video sources, training loss functions, and dataset size as in \textbf{STEP}, enabling a direct comparison of the effects of self-training versus model distillation on performance.
+Since these traditional datasets only contain questions and answers, the training loss $L = L_{\text{answer}}$.
+3) The \textit{Distillation} model utilizes a stronger model GPT-4V to replace the self-training mechanism employed in \textbf{STEP} and use the same raw video sources, training loss function, and dataset size as in \textbf{STEP}, enabling a direct comparison of the effects of self-training versus model distillation on performance.

 \textbf{Baselines.} The paper also lists results from other Video-LLMs like mPLUG-Owl \cite{ye2023mplug}, VideoChat \cite{li2023videochat}, VideoChatGPT \cite{achiam2023gpt}, Video-LLaVA \cite{lin2023video} for comparison.